WingCuengRay/Leetcode_solution/docs/notes/40_Wildcard_Matching.md

 ## Analysis
 This problem is quite similar to [10.
 Regular Expression](https://github.com/WingCuengRay/Leetcode_solution/blob/master/docs/notes/10_Regular_Expression_Matching.md).
 The only difference is that `'*'` matches zero or more of the preceding character in problem 10, which means `'*'` cannot be the first element in th pattern.
 However, in this problem, `'*'` is used to match any sequence of characters.
-As a result,  we need to have a mechanism to "memorize" the preceding character of `'*'` in problem 10, while we needn't in this problem.
+As a result, we don't need the mechanism in *Problem 10* to
+"memory" the preceding character.

 ### Basic idea
 The idea here is pretty similar with Problem 10.